 I continue to adapt to the new environment and the new program.
 I have stopped resisting change.
 Speech by speech, role by role, I really do feel like a Toastmaster again.

-Ruth Nasrullah is a member of the Pearland Toastmasters Club in Pearland, Texas.
-She is a freelance journalist based in Houston.
-You can read her work at www.ruthnasrullah.com.
+Ruth Nasrullah is a member of Pearland Toastmasters Club in Pearland, Texas, where she serves as Club Secretary.
+She is a Houston-based freelance journalist and has been a Toastmaster since 2006.
+Read more of her work at www.ruthnasrullah.com;